 Rolex launched the Datejust in 1945 as an all-purpose daily watch.
 It marked the brand’s 40th anniversary, but the bigger point was function.
 Rolex introduced it as the first self-winding, waterproof, chronometer wristwatch with a date window.
 When the Cyclops lens arrived in 1953, the basic Datejust formula was already set.

-Its biggest accomplishment is solving a problem early that later became the industry standard.
+Its biggest accomplishment was solving a problem early that later became the industry standard.
 In 1945, Rolex put an automatically changing date display inside a waterproof, self-winding, chronometer-rated case.
+That package set the template the brand still uses.

 A few details make the watch instantly recognizable.
-The Cyclops magnifier, fluted bezel, and Jubilee bracelet are most noticeable, though not every Datejust uses all three at once.
+The Cyclops magnifier, fluted bezel, and Jubilee bracelet stand out most, though not every Datejust uses all three at once.
 Then there is the case shape itself, which stays clean and familiar even when the dial or bracelet changes.

 Omega Aqua Terra vs Rolex Datejust: Most Notable Differences

-Before choosing between these two models, it helps to focus on the areas where they differ the most in daily use.
-Both watches work as luxury everyday pieces, but they approach engineering, sizing, and market behavior in different ways.
-Looking at a few technical categories makes the contrast clearer.
+Before choosing between these two models, it helps to focus on the areas where they differ most in daily use.
+Both work as luxury everyday pieces, but they approach engineering, sizing, value, and availability in different ways.
+A few categories make the contrast clearer.

 Below are the most notable differences between the Omega Aqua Terra and the Rolex Datejust.